Root Canal Treatment

 Root canal treatment or extraction?

 To treat an infected tooth the bacteria must be physically removed.
-This can be done in two ways, either remove the tooth (extraction) or remove the infected soft tissue on the inside (root canal treatment).
+This can be done in two ways, either tooth extraction (removing the tooth) or remove the infected soft tissue on the inside (root canal treatment).

 Modern root canal treament using the latest techniques and intruments gives highly predictable and successful results meaning patients keep their teeth and avoid extractions.